- Professional Editors and Writers

 This article will discuss how a synopsis differs from a summary, outline and treatment.
 When you are a student, aspiring writer or researcher who is applying for funding, you are usually asked to provide several summary versions of your project including a one-line version, a one-paragraph version, a synopsis consisting of one or two pages, an outline (usually between three and eight pages) or a treatment (between five and 20 pages).

 If you are making a documentary, it is important that you know how to write a documentary treatment.
-Although you might think that writing a synopsis paper or a script outline is nothing more than tedious busy work, the truth is that it is actually mutually beneficial whether you are the person seeking the funding or the organization responsible for providing it.
+Although you might think that writing a synopsis project or a script outline is nothing more than tedious busy work, the truth is that it is actually mutually beneficial whether you are the person seeking the funding or the organization responsible for providing it.
 Why?
 A screenplay outline, for instance, helps you get discovered and it allows those in charge of funding movies a chance to gain a clear picture about it.
 Many writing or film projects fail because not enough attention was paid to their content.